MicrosoftDocs/power-automate-docs/articles/us-govt.md

 - [Submitting Templates](/flow/publish-a-template)

-- [Connectors](/connectors/index) – The most popular connectors in use in our commercial service (based on usage telemetry) have been published; if there is a connector available in the commercial offering that you do not see deployed, contact support for assistance.
+- [Connectors](/connectors/index) – The most popular connectors in use in our commercial service (based on usage telemetry) have been published; if there is a connector available in the commercial offering that you do not see deployed, contact support and we will review your request.

+>[!NOTE]
-Note that third-party connectors are not added to GCC High nor DoD.
-Microsoft is investigating features with the data loss prevention (DLP) functionality to enable connectors to be added “blocked by default.”
+>Third-party connectors will not be added to GCC High nor DoD.

+Microsoft is investigating the data loss prevention (DLP) feature, considering the possibility for connectors to be *blocked by default*.
 Until this is possible, third-party connectors pose a measurable threat to organizations relying on the GCC High environment to maintain requisite data exfiltration controls.

 - [Power BI](/connectors/powerbi/) – Power Automate US Government doesn’t support Power BI.